Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Attribute set name in the selected language.
 A single *Name (Language)* column is displayed for the languages *English (United States)* and *Deutsch (Deutschland)*.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a variant set.
-The *Create variant Set* window is displayed.
+The *Create variant set* window is displayed.

 ## Create variant set